thegridelectric/gridworks-atn/README.md

 This is the [GridWorks](https://gridworks.readthedocs.io/) Python SDK for building Atomic Transactive Nodes, or [AtomicTNodes](https://gridworks.readthedocs.io/en/latest/atomic-t-node.html>).

-An AtomicTNode is a type of [GNodes](https://gridworks.readthedocs.io/en/latest/g-node.html) ("G" for Grid) - perhaps the most fun and interesting to build.
-These cloud-based GNode actors are what make devices _transactive_ - each AtomicTNode is dedicated to the job of operating its very own [Transactive Device](https://gridworks.readthedocs.io/en/latest/transactive-device.html), and simultaneously bidding on its behalf into electricity markets.
+AtomicTNodes are the most fun and interesting GridWorks actors to design and build.
+They are what make electrical devices _transactive_.
+More specifically, each AtomicTNode is dedicated to the job of operating its very own [Transactive Device](https://gridworks.readthedocs.io/en/latest/transactive-device.html), and simultaneously bidding on its behalf into electricity markets.

 To learn about using this SDK, visit the [Gridworks Atn docs](https://gridworks-atn.readthedocs.io/en/latest/).
 To explore the rest of GridWorks, visit the [GridWorks docs](https://gridworks.readthedocs.io/en/latest/).